 The last minutes of a school day can often feel the most frenzied, but the last thing we want is to end our instructional day feeling overwhelmed, disorganized, and exhausted.

 Establishing a classroom dismissal routine help ensure that we end the day on a positive note with our students, and with our classrooms restored to order, so we can all be prepared for the next day.

-Make beautiful visuals and upgrade to our special Education pricing tailored just for you!Sign up for free
+No need to start from scratch with Piktochart’s easy-to-edit, customizable, and downloadable education infographic templates.
+Make beautiful visuals and upgrade to our special pricing for educators and teachers like you.Sign up for free